 Learn more in my complete review below

 Product: MaxKare Indoor Cycling Bike

 Amazon Affiliate Disclosure: I may earn commissions from purchases made through links in this post.

 The MaxKare bike features a frame made of steel tubing.
 It doesn’t offer the sturdiness and overall weight of a commercial-grade spin bike such, but it still provides a weight capacity of 260 lbs (118 kg).

 The fully assembled bike is relatively heavy.
 It weighs approximately 92 lbs (41 kg).
 All this weight delivers excellent stability.
 Plus, both base bars of the bike come with easily adjustable levelers.

 The bike doesn’t have a folding frame.
 However, once assembled, it is effortless to move and handle.
-It’s front base features a set of wheels which facilitate its relocation.
+Its front base features a set of wheels that facilitate its relocation.

 This indoor cycling bike isn’t huge.
 It is approximately 43″ (109 cm) long and 19″ (48 cm) wide.
 Thus, it can fit a small room or apartment, but still, it’s recommended to leave at least two feet of clearance all around it.
 It’s also recommended to place it on a mat.

 Although most of the bike’s frame is steel tubing, there still are several ABS plastic parts in its construction.
 These are the covers of the transmission belt and the brake pad, as well as other small covers.
 They don’t influence the overall sturdiness of the unit, though.
 Their role is to provide protection for these parts and also prevent any sweat from dropping on them.